String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes

-and the detailed balance condition $H(\psi,\theta)=H(\psi,M\nabla U-\theta)$ is fulfilled.
+and the reversibility condition $H(\psi,\nabla U -\theta)=H(\psi,\nabla U+\theta)$ is fulfilled.
 Equations~(\ref{eq:SDE-mobility-diffusion}) and~(\ref{eq:mobility-gradient}) are still within the realm of classical gradient flows (with mobility).
 In the next section we will encounter examples that cannot be phrased even in this form, in general because the associated Hamiltonian is non-quadratic, corresponding to a non-Gaussian large deviation principle.

-\begin{remark} If $M(x)$ is not divergence free, the detailed balance condition is still applicable if equation~(\ref{eq:SDE-mobility-diffusion}) additionally is extended by the deterministic drift $\eps\, \text{div} M(x)\,dt$, while the LDP remains unchanged~\cite{donev-vanden-eijnden:2014}. \end{remark}
+\begin{remark} If $M(x)$ is not divergence free, the reversibility condition is still applicable if equation~(\ref{eq:SDE-mobility-diffusion}) additionally is extended by the deterministic drift $\eps\, \mathrm{div} M(x)\,dt$, while the LDP remains unchanged~\cite{donev-vanden-eijnden:2014}. \end{remark}

-\begin{remark} If $M(x)$ is not symmetric, the detailed balance condition is violated.
+\begin{remark} If $M(x)$ is not symmetric, the reversibility condition is violated.
 In this case though, the adjoint dynamics can be written down explicitly.
 Decompose $M = S + A$, with $S=S^T$ and $A=-A^T$.
 Then the adjoint dynamics are